Cut-and-join operators in cohomological field theory and topological recursion: Cut-and-join operators for KW and BGW tau-functions

-Norbury also proves, that $\tau_\Theta$ is related to the super Riemann surfaces and it is nothing but a tau-function of the BGW model, \be \tau_\Theta=\tau_{BGW}. \ee The BGW model was introduced in lattice gauge theory 40 years ago.
+The BGW model was introduced in lattice gauge theory 40 years ago.
 KdV integrability of the BGW model in the weak coupling limit follows from the relation to the generalized Kontsevich model and was established by Mironov, Morozov, and Semenoff \cite{MMS}.
+For more details on BGW tau-function see also \cite{KS2}.

 The KW and BGW tau-functions can be described in terms of the Virasoro constraints which completely specify the generating functions and are indirectly equivalent to the integrability.
 In the next section we describe these constraints and their solution in terms of the cut-and-join operators.